Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/README.md

 ## mTLS for Server SSL and WebClient SSL

-This mTLS scenario uses a web app as Server that enabled server SSL and needed client auth, another reactive web app enabled `WebClient` SSL.
-You need to use two sample `ssl-bundles-server` and `ssl-bundles-web-client` together.
+This mTLS scenario uses a web app as Server that enabled server SSL and needs client auth, another reactive web app enables `WebClient` SSL.
+You need to use the two samples `ssl-bundles-server` and `ssl-bundles-web-client` together.
 Azure resources created by either of these two sample projects can be shared with each other, so you don't need to create both.

 ### Server side mTLS: